7 Content Repurposing Examples (LinkedIn Post → Tweet, Thread, Reddit, Newsletter, Substack, Blog)

 Content repurposing examples show, side by side, how a single idea is reshaped for each platform's format and tone.
 Theory only goes so far.
-Seeing the same idea rewritten five ways makes the method click.
+Seeing the same idea rewritten six ways makes the method click.

 Below are seven concrete before-and-after examples.
 To understand the principle behind them, see our pillar guide on why rewriting from scratch costs 10x more.
 Here, we show the work.